-A limited number of individual SMEs (between two and preferably not more than five) from at least two different Member States or Associated countries and independent of any other participant must participate under this category to ensure that the results of the project address SME needs and can be used by a large number of SMEs.
+A limited number of individual SMEs (between two and preferably not more than five) from at least two different Member States or Associated countries must participate under this category to ensure that the results of the project address SME needs and can be used by a large number of SMEs.
 The scope of their activity will be focused on validation, take-up, training and dissemination activities, but not on research activities.